atlassian/react-beautiful-dnd/docs/api/droppable.md

   isDraggingOver: boolean,
   // What is the id of the draggable that is dragging over the Droppable?
   draggingOverWith: ?DraggableId,
+  // What is the id of the draggable that is dragging from this list?
+  // Useful for styling the home list when not being dragged over
+  draggingFromThisWith: ?DraggableId,
 |};
 ```